Meet the mentors, Sherelle and Jen

 Sherelle has worked in varied health and education settings for over 25 years, having trained in the fields of psychology, research and music therapy.
 Since completing a PhD and Masters in Clinical Psychology in 2007, her focus has been on health enhancement, particularly mindfulness and stress management, for students and staff at Monash University.
 More recently, Sherelle has expanded her research work at Monash and is currently supervising four individual psychology projects that explore how learning mindfulness online may impact on stress, wellbeing, awareness and work engagement.

 Sherelle has mentored every run of Mindfulness for Wellbeing and Peak Performance since it was first offered on FutureLearn in 2015 and she also helps facilitate the follow up course Maintaining a Mindful Life.
 Sherelle is grateful for the many positive effects she has experienced from her own mindfulness practice and is delighted to help others explore what mindfulness means to them.

-Please note, Sherelle and Liz will be predominantly focused in discussions for the current week of the course, rather than the whole course at any one time.
-So please try to keep your discussions to the active week if you’re hoping to engage with them.
+Please note, Sherelle and Jen will be predominantly focused on discussions for the current week of the course, rather than the whole course at any one time.
+So please try to keep your comments in the active week if you’re hoping to engage with them.

 © Monash University 2020.
 CRICOS No. 00008C